playframework/play-meta/releasing/lagom.md

 ## Before You Release

+### Issues and pull request triage

+See if there are [issues that need triage](https://github.com/issues?utf8=%E2%9C%93&q=label%3Atriage+org%3Alagom+archived%3Afalse+) and are possibly related to the upcoming release.
+This is mainly important if you are doing a minor or major release.

+### Preparing the release

 * Email Marketing to let them know about the planned release date.
     * Let them know whether it's a major, minor or patch release
     * For a patch release, a day or two of notice is sufficient